LoMaply/Genetic/README.md

 The paper uses a 1 - 5 normalized scale to calculate `fPref`.

-In the current implementation, a `Person A` has an integer array containing the IDs of other people `Person A` prefers to be grouped with.
-All these people will be assigned the value `1`, while all other people are assigned `0` when it comes to calculating `fPref` with respect to `Person A`.
+For the sake of simplicity in the current implementation, for a person `A`, anyone `A` prefers to be grouped with will be given a value of 1 and everyone else 0.